operator-playground-io/Grafana-Operator-Playground-tile/tutorials/access-grafana-dashboard-to-check-metrics.md

 11. Under "Display" section,using Calculation option you can use the appropriate function to view the data.In below snapshot we are using "Max" to check maximum population with     the year details.

-12. Click on "Apply" button.
+12. Click on "Apply" button.This will save your panel metric on dashboard.

-    You have now created your first panel with a dashboard with a Gauge like below:
+    You have now created your first panel with a dashboard with a "Gauge" like below:

 ![](_images/mariadb-metric-mysql-maxvalpopulation.png)